hidalgopl/hidalgopl.github.io/_posts/2021-06-25-enforcing-best-practices-with-k8s-admission-controller-webhooks.md

         apiVersions: ["v1"]
         resources: ["pods"]
 ```
 After this object is created, we can test it, simply by creating a pod.
 As we specified above, after Pod is created, kubernetes will send Pod object to `k8s-labels-validation-webhook:8443/validate`.
-Then, our app with verify whether the pod has needed labels.
+Then, our app will verify whether the pod has needed labels.

 Applying pod without set labels should result with similar output:
 ```